Plasma membrane: Definition, Structure, Functions, Composition

 The fluid mosaic model was proposed by Singer and Nicholson (1972).

-According to this concept, all biological membranes have quasifluid structures.
-In such a membrane.
+According to this concept, all biological membranes have quasifluid structures in such a membrane.

 Singer and Nicholson's fluid mosaic structure of plasma membrane.